 The Bead Game

-This Boston based psychedelic / early progressive band known as The Bead Game originated in 1968 at Harvard and was conceived by Newton native and classical musician Robert Gass who then gave up the classical for Rock and Roll.
-The name came from the book The Glass Bead Game by Herman Hesse.
-Eastern spirituality was the theme then and band leader Robert Gass continues that theme nearly 50 years later as an internationally recognized coach with leaders fostering organizational transformation, and enabling human development.
-Don’t ever let anyone tell you that Rock & Roll doesn’t prepare you for a successful career in both organizational and personal transformation.
+The Boston-based psychedelic/progressive band known as The Bead Game originated in 1968 at Harvard University, conceived by Newton, Massachusetts native and classical musician Robert Gass, who’d given up classical for rock ‘n’ roll and named the group after Herman Hesse’s 1943 classic The Glass Bead Game.
+Eastern spirituality was the theme then and Gass continued in that vein for over 50 years as an internationally recognized leadership coach, fostering organizational transformation and human development.
+Don’t ever let anyone tell you that rock music can’t prepare you for a successful career in both group and personal transformation.

 Published On: July 11, 2017